Marquette County was founded and developed because of its rich deposits

 The annual Baraga Avenue Harvest Fest, will take place on Saturday, October 6, 2018 from 3 p.m. to 7:30 p.m. on the 100 block of Baraga Avenue in Downtown Marquette.
 It is Bustling with harvest-themed activities for all ages, the festival features food and drink, live music, street dance, children’s activities and much more.

-February 15 - 19, 2018 The UP200 is one of the top 12-dog mid-distance races in the Midwest, as well as being an Iditarod qualifier.
+The UP200 is one of the top 12-dog mid-distance races in the Midwest, as well as being an Iditarod qualifier.
 The UP200 trail covers 230 miles of challenging terrain from Marquette to Grand Marais, Michigan and back again through forested land and near-wilderness.
+Mushers face hills, creek crossings, deep snow, and isolated trail.

 Celebrate the magic of the holiday season at the Annual ‘Winter Snow Fun’ Holiday Parade and Annual City of Marquette Tree Lighting.
 Bundle up with friends and family as illuminated floats, tinsel-strewn trucks and colorful carolers transform Third Street into a magical scene from the North Pole.